PsyTeachR/reprores-v2/docs/appendix-e-plotstyles.md

 #### Diverging Brewer Palettes

-These palettes are good for <a class='glossary' target='_blank' title='Discrete variables that have an inherent order, such as number of legs' href='https://psyteachr.github.io/glossary/o#ordinal'>ordinal</a> categories with up to 11 levels where the centre level is a neutral or baseline category and the levels above and below it differ in an important way, such as agree versus disagree options.
+These palettes are good for <a class='glossary' target='_blank' title='Discrete variables that have an inherent order, such as level of education or dislike/like.' href='https://psyteachr.github.io/glossary/o#ordinal'>ordinal</a> categories with up to 11 levels where the centre level is a neutral or baseline category and the levels above and below it differ in an important way, such as agree versus disagree options.

 <div class="figure" style="text-align: center">
 <img src="appendix-e-plotstyles_files/figure-html/unnamed-chunk-8-1.png" alt="Diverging brewer palettes." width="100%" />